Overview

 Selected channel

-The Selected Channel is displayed with lighter color in the sequencer and is the channel that will be previewed when playing the pop-up piano, or pressing keys on a MIDI controller.
+The Selected Channel is displayed with lighter colors in the sequencer, and is the channel that will be previewed when playing the pop-up piano, or pressing keys on a MIDI controller.
 To change the selected channel, simply click on an instrument channel.

-In the above screenshot, the "Bitcrushed Drums 1" channel is selected channel.
+In the above screenshot, the "Bitcrushed Drums 1" channel is the selected channel.

 Adding channels & Tracks